Violet-coder/COVID-19-Volunteer-Platform/README.md

 ### For Volunteers:
 #### Recommended Opportunities:
 After a volunteer user login, he will be directed to his userpage.
 He can see the opportunities recommended by the platfform based on the profile of him.
 If he wants to see all the opportunities, he can click on the SEE ALL button below the recommended opportunities and see all the opportunities on the platform.
-So far, the recommend functionality is just implemented by hard coding and it will be implemented in the later after back end is established.

 #### Apply For New Jobs:
 A user can see the details of a post after clicking on the post and there are two buttons which are ORGANIZATION PROFILE and APPLY NOW in the bottom of the detail page.
 If he click on the ORGANIZATION PROFILE button, he can see all the information of the organization.
 For a logged in volunteer user, he can apply a new job by clicking on the APPLY NOW button.
 If a user applys for a new job, he will be directed to his My Application Page which diplays all the applications he has and the new job will be added in the list.
 If that job has beed applied by that user, the apply button will be grey and show applied status which can not be clicked by that user.